Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Performance Evaluation

-Average Precision (AP) is the main evaluation metric used in 3D object detection, which is calculated as the area under the precision-recall curve \cite{padilla2020survey}.
+\textbf{Evaluation Metrics on 3D Object Detection.} Average Precision (AP) is the main evaluation metric used in 3D object detection, which is calculated as the area under the precision-recall curve \cite{padilla2020survey}.
 Based on the original definition of AP, some dataset-specific evaluation metrics are developed for different datasets.
 For the KITTI dataset, Average Orientation Similarity (AOS) is introduced to assess the accuracy of orientation estimation \cite{geiger2012we}.
 For the nuScenes dataset, nuScenes detection score (NDS) is the major evaluation metric.